 Ideally, quiet time should last anywhere from 45 minutes to 2 hours.
 When you start to implement quiet time, start with a 15-minute time increment and work your way up.
 As you probably know, children thrive off of a consistent and predictable routine.
 Once you start offering quiet time at the same time each day, your child will start to expect it.

 Providing a visual cue for your child to see the time progress during quiet time can be very helpful.
 This can be accomplished by using a timer or an ok to wake clock that has a built in nap timer, like the Rest+ from Hatch.
 You can set the clock to turn green when quiet time is over, which indicates to your child that quiet time is over.
+This visual timer is a GREAT way to signal to your child how much time they have left to play in their room.

 Every child is different, but I’ve outlined some tips and ideas below depending on your situation.